 - track The track to which this applies - channel The channel to which this applies - time The time of the event - controller_msb The Most significant byte of the controller.
 In common usage this will usually be 0 - controller_lsb The least significant byte for the controller message.
 For example, for a fine-tunning change this would be 01. - data_msb The most significant byte of the controller's parameter. - data_lsb The least significant byte of the controller's parameter.
-If none is needed this should be set to None makeRPNCall (track, channel, time, controller_msb, controller_lsb, data_msb, data_lsb)
+If none is needed this should be set to None - time_order Order the control events in time (see below)